Sandboxes

 Full Sandbox

-Full sandboxes are intended for use as testing environments and are the ideal sandbox type for most Sage People implementations.
-They are the only sandbox type to support performance testing, load testing and staging.
-A full sandbox replicates a production org, complete with configuration (metadata), and all data such as object records and attachments.
-The 29 day refresh interval makes it impractical to use full sandboxes for development, where a much more frequent refresh is typically required.
+You'll use full sandboxes as testing environments.
+They're the ideal sandbox type for most Sage People implementations.
+A full sandbox is the only sandbox type to support performance testing, load testing, and staging.
+It replicates a production org, complete with configuration (metadata), and all data, such as object records and attachments.
+The 29-day refresh interval means it's impractical to use full sandboxes for development as users usually need a much more frequent refresh.

 Other Sandbox Types